 The emphasis is always on simplicity.
 Self-help books are full of prescriptions on what you should do to get better, but often they presume you have the energy that depression takes away.
 In a crisis, you need basic tools that can be used at a moment’s notice, not complicated routines that take hours to complete.
 Changes in the way we live are just as important, but learning new habits takes time.
 We need methods for the immediate downswing while working toward a healthier way of living overall.

 There’s nothing like extreme anxiety to make you feel like you’re falling apart.
-Using a few basics of mindfulness as self-help may be a way to pull you back together.
+Using a few basics of mindfulness as self-help may be a way to pull yourself back together.
 The all-embracing anxiety I’m talking about comes close to panic.
 It’s an explosion of fear that hits everything.
-Certain situations can set it off, or it can start like depression, suddenly there, perhaps from the first waking moment of the day.
-I feel helpless, torn […]
+Certain situations can set it off, or […]

 Most stories about getting life back from depression describe how each person had to become an active partner in treatment in order to recover.
 I know it’s not easy to think about being active when you’re deeply depressed, but there’s a lot of support for the idea.
 Dozens of research studies indicate that if you can take a leading role, your chances of improving are better.
 There are at least three ways an active role can help you.

 I was about to give this post a different title: 7 Reasons for You to Use Workbooks … .
 But I have to be honest.
 I’ve never completed the written exercises in a workbook or followed through on all the recommended daily practices.
-Sure, I’ve read several and have found a lot of interesting ideas in them.
-But really work with one as its author intended?
-No. It’s time to change that by starting an […]
+Sure, I’ve read several and have found a lot of interesting ideas […]

 In the first post of this series (and I urge you to read it if you haven’t done so), I talked about the healing potential of writing and a few do’s and don’ts to make it as helpful as possible.
-That’s important to know, but the general concepts don’t tell you how to get started.
-Since getting started is likely to be one of the biggest hurdles you’ll face, I’ve pulled together a few pointers […]
+That’s important to know, but the general concepts don’t tell you how to get started. […]

 Have you ever heard of bibliotherapy?
 I’m always trying to identify ways to start working on recovery from depression, but I never thought much about one of the first steps I took – reading.
-I was surprised to learn that reading books for medical treatment dates to World War II, when it proved effective for wounded veterans.
-Bibliotherapy also seems to be helpful for depression.
-Even though I first learned that “depression” was the name […]
+I was surprised to learn that reading books for medical treatment dates to World War II, when it proved effective for […]

 Some Rights Reserved by tore_urnes at Flickr Thanks to isabella, and her recent posts on writing and healing (like this one), I’ve been thinking more about the way writing, creativity and healing fit together.
-From the beginning of this blog, I had no doubt that creative expression of all kinds, and writing for me, could bring about healing, even if only temporarily.
-I’m quite sure now that writing has been central to my recovery from […]
+From the beginning of this blog, I had no doubt that creative expression of all kinds, and writing for me, could […]

 Depression is a strange thing.
 No one seems able to explain exactly what it is, yet there is no doubting the reality of its pain.
 I’ve had it with me since boyhood, though at that time, I was years away from even hearing the term, let alone getting treatment.
-I grew up with it, not only experiencing my own moods, headaches and gradual isolation but also watching my mother succumb for years without ever seeking […]
+I grew up with it, not […]